Let’s Talk about: Junior Sanchez and his almost 25 years in the industry

 2018 was a packed year for you; we have counted at least 20 releases with also an EP on Martin Garrix’s imprint STMPD.
 How have you managed to keep such a rhythm and in the meantime play around the world and manage a music label?

 Focus and a lot of coffee, lol seriously just being very diligent in the studio I wake up whether its at home or abroad and I make music, I answer every email and really put the importance on the work ethic as #1.

 In your career you’ve covered, I think, almost every aspect of the music industry business.
 In the last few years the problem of mental illness, especially in the music industry, has been brought to light.
 How do you balance all these things without turning crazy?

 Not letting it gets into your head /Ego, also I try and stay very balances with health, eat well and clean, I don’t do drugs, I have a cocktail now and then stay relaxed and keep in mind that this is not the end of the world its music it should not be stressful. keep family first talk to friends a lot and stay very positive all that helps.

 How would you describe Junior Sanchez’s future?
 More music and gigs, more works behind the scene or both?

 all of the above – expect a full year of musical art and booties shaking on a dancefloor near you.

-If you could give an advice to you 20 years ago, what would it be?
+If you could give a piece of advice to you 20 years ago, what would it be?

 We would like to thanks Mr. Sanchez for answering our questions.
 Don’t forget to check Junior Sanchez releases and tour dates from the links below.